rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-dotnet.md

 ### Client interface

 To illustrate how an RPC service could be used we're going to create a simple client class.
-It's going to expose a method named `call` which sends an RPC request and blocks until the answer is received:
+It's going to expose a method named `Call` which sends an RPC request and blocks until the answer is received:

 <pre class="sourcecode csharp">